PDA

 Njorl

 I think it's more of a theory question.
-No offense, jsut how I interpret it.
+No offense, just how I interpret it.
 Well, it has to be acceleration.
 Think about it this way.
 If it was not acceleration...when skydiving, you would not fall because your velocity wouldn't be 'changing' (crude definition of acceleration).

-The fact that it's 9.8 for earth is just basically something that happened to be true.
-'Why' the earth was made like that is a question that is beyond physics.
+The fact that it's 9.8 for Earth is just basically something that happened to be true.
+'Why' the Earth was made like that is a question that is beyond physics.
 Is your question along the lines of "why not 10, or 15, or 500?"?
 Well, it just turns out that it's not.
 In some places in the universe, it is.
 Just not here.
 Why do I not have a TV in my house?
 I just don't.
 Just something that 'happens to be true'.

 Think about it this way: What would happen if it weren't 9.8?
 What would happen if it wasn't acceleration?